jtkovacs/jtkovacs.github.io/refs/notes/text-analytics.md

 ### Create term-by-document matrix

 - **Count raw frequencies** in each document:
+    - **Tokenize** raw input (a token is "a categorized block of text in a sentence ... assignment of meaning to blocks of text is known as tokenizing")
     - **Filter out** stop words **OR filter in** include terms
         - **stop words** "(or noise words) ... are filtered out prior to or after processing of natural language data ... there is no universally accepted list of stop words, [but] most natural language processing tools use a list that includes articles _(a, an, the, of, etc.),_ auxiliary verbs _(is, are, was, were, etc.),_ and context-specific words that are deemed not to have any differentiating value"
         - **include terms** AKA term dictionary
+    - **Reckon with linguistic ambiguities** e.g. typos, synonyms, etc.
     - **Perform stemming** to "[reduce] inflected words to their stem (or base or root) form"
-- **Normalize frequencies** (e.g., to account for different document lengths or to assign different weights to different documents; can use log frequencies, binary frequencies, inverse document frequencies, etc.)
+- **Normalize frequencies** (e.g., to account for different document lengths or to assign different weights to different documents; can use log frequencies, binary frequencies, inverse document frequencies, etc.; "text mining research and practice have clearly indicated that the best weighting may come from the use of _term-frequency_ divided by _inverse-document-frequency_ ... "; p.
+245)
-- Construct the **term-by-document-matrix** AKA occurrence matrix (example below) --- a "common representation schema of the frequency-based relationship between the terms and documents in a tabular format where terms are listed in rows, documents are listed in columns, and the frequency between the terms and documents is listed in cells as integer values"
+- **Construct the term-by-document-matrix** AKA occurrence matrix (example below) --- a "common representation schema of the frequency-based relationship between the terms and documents in a tabular format where terms are listed in rows, documents are listed in columns, and the frequency between the terms and documents is listed in cells as integer values"
     - **Latent semantic indexing** by single-value decomposition (SVD) "dimensionality reduction method to transform the term-by-document matrix to a manageable size by generating an intermediate representation of the frequencies using a matrix manipulation method similar to principal component analysis"; through SVD, "the analyst might identify the two or three most salient dimensions that account for most of the variability (differences) between the words and documents, thus identifying the latent semantic space that organizes the words and documents in the analysis.
 Once such dimensions are identified, the underlying 'meaning' of what is contained (discussed or described) in the documents has been extracted."

 | | Term1 | Term2 | Term3 | Term4 | Term4 | Term5 |